 UGC NET Study Materials for Paper 1 (eBook with MCQs) BUY NOW

 It is an umbrella term for an emerging discipline that consists a number of different practices for, data management, data quality, business process management, and risk management.
-The goal of DG is to ensure that the data serves the organisational purposes in a sustainable way.
+The goal of Data Governance is to ensure that the data serves the organisational purposes in a sustainable way.

-We can conclude as “DG includes the people, processes and technologies needed to manage and protect the company’s data assets in order to guarantee generally understandable, correct, complete, trustworthy, secure and discoverable corporate data.”
+We can conclude as “Data Governance includes the people, processes and technologies needed to manage and protect the company’s data assets in order to guarantee generally understandable, correct, complete, trustworthy, secure and discoverable corporate data.”

 The data governance may include the followings: